seattletimes/component-leaflet-map/readme.rst

 In the first step, the element and its contents are processed by the modules in the ``parsers`` directory.
 Tags inside the element are processed as a domain-specific language for various map features (they are not full-fledged custom elements).
 The parser modules are called with the config object as ``this`` and passed any elements inside the ``<leaflet-map>`` that match the selectors defined in ``config-parser.js``, so that they can add their results to the configuration.

 The map and the configuration object are then passed to the factory module, which calls individual layer factories to consume the configuration and attach their layers to the map.
-Factories are also passed a reference to the custom element, but it's not expected that they'll use it.
+Factories are also passed a reference to the custom element, so that they can perform any higher-level manipulation (such as attaching references to its ``lookup`` property when a layer has an ID attribute).

 At the end of startup, the ``<leaflet-map>`` element will also have two properties available for consumption by external scripts: ``map`` contains the Leaflet instance inside the element, and ``leaflet`` contains the actual library, in case additional layers or utility functions need to be called.